Supplier Management Systems

 Requisitions vs purchase orders

 These are two different things, and the distinction matters.
-A requisition is an internal request: "I need to buy X." A purchase order is an external commitment: "We are ordering X from Supplier Y at price Z." The approval step sits between them.
-The requisition is raised by whoever needs the goods or services.
-The purchase order is issued only after the requisition is approved.
+A requisition is an internal request: "I need to buy X." A purchase order is an external commitment: "We are ordering X from Supplier Y at price Z." The approval step sits between the two.

 Setting authorisation levels